 Most lightworkers will be able to relate to many of the following traits:

-A feeling of urgency about doing good in the world, like a pressing need to make good things happen NOW.
+- A feeling of urgency about doing good in the world, like a pressing need to change the world for the better.

 You’ve undoubtedly come across lightworkers over the course of your life and may not have even realized who and what they were.
 Lightworkers tend to recognize one another on a spiritual level, so if you connected with one of them at some point, you likely felt as though you’d known each other forever, and you were left feeling warm, energized, and happy after the experience.